Have you ever wondered if you’re missing some of the functions within LinkedIn that may help you with your business?

 3. Free InMails to LinkedIn Group Members (Updated)

-That’s right, you can send up to 15 free messages per month instead of expensive InMails to people that share the same LinkedIn Groups as you.
+Take advantage of your ability to send up to 15 free messages per month instead of expensive InMails to people that share a LinkedIn Group in common with you.

 There is a way to get a pretty good idea of how many connections someone has with a simple trick that most don’t know about.